geopython/pygeoapi/docs/source/configuration.rst

               name: CSV
               data: tests/data/obs.csv  # required: the data filesystem path or URL, depending on plugin setup
               id_field: id  # required for vector data, the field corresponding to the ID
+              uri_field: uri # optional: useful if you have a persistent identifier (PID) or other external HTTP URI to represent a feature that you want to use in preference to the generated pygeoapi HTTP URL
               time_field: datetimestamp  # optional field corresponding to the temporal propert of the dataset
               properties:  # optional: only return the following properties, in order
                   - stn_id